segunfamisa/icicle/README.md

 [![Build Status](https://travis-ci.org/segunfamisa/Icicle.svg?branch=dev)](https://travis-ci.org/segunfamisa/Icicle)

-We all hate boiler plates right?
+We all hate boilerplate codes right?
 We hate to have to do:

 ```java
 @Override